MS832376/MS832376.github.io/_posts/2021-4-14-GenericRPG2.md

 There are likely a few more changes that I've made, but these were the main ones that came directly to mind.

-The best part of this all is that there are still so many more ideas that I need to finish implementing.
+Still so many more ideas that I need to finish implementing.
 Enjoy jumping around in what will eventually be the shield zone, and look forward to the future updates soon™.